-If a doctor working for the forces agrees to treatment which does no physical harm but which is incompatible with service continuing there will be a possible claim against the MoD and/or the doctor for losses relating to the premature ending of a career.
+If a doctor working for the Forces agrees to treatment which doesn’t cause any physical harm but makes it impossible for you to continue serving in the military, there will be a possible claim against the MoD and/or the doctor for losses relating to the premature ending of your career.

 Chronic Compartment Syndrome

-This is an inflammation of the muscle inside the walls that divide it and is brought on by over use.
-Effective treatment exists but if a military doctor fails to recognise it the result can be that the service man or woman is discharged because they can’t seem to get fit.
-Chronic compartment syndrome is unusual in civilian life but not in the military.
+This is an inflammation of the muscle inside the walls that divide it and is brought on by overuse.
+Effective treatment exists but if a military doctor fails to recognise it, the result can be that the serviceman or servicewoman is discharged because they can’t seem to get fit.
+Chronic compartment syndrome is unusual in civilian life but not unusual in the military.

 Delayed diagnosis of cancer